unclepaul84/duck-db-datacompare/readme.md

 ## Using DeltaLens in Jupyter Notebooks

 DeltaLens can be used interactively in Jupyter notebooks for data comparison analysis.
-See data_compate.ipynb
+See data_compare.ipynb

 ## Configuration